BY SOFO ARCHON

 In particular, it has been found that the greater the income inequality in a society, the more likely it is that its people will suffer from disease, with those most affected being the ones low in the socioeconomic ladder, whose health is significantly worse compared to the ones high in the ladder.

-Below you are going to read some collected excerpts from the eye-opening book The Zeitgeist Movement Defined that present and explain important findings from such scientific studies, all pointing to the negative health effects of income inequality.
+Below you are going to read some collected excerpts from the eye-opening book The Zeitgeist Movement Defined that presents and explains important findings from such scientific studies, all pointing to the negative public health effects of income inequality.

 Income Inequality & Physiological Health

-So let’s begin with this study, the results of which show a causal relationship between income and physiological health:
+So let’s begin with these studies, the results of which show a causal relationship between income and physiological health:

 Professor Michael Marmot of the Department of Epidemiology and Public Health at the University College of London directed two important studies relating social status to health.
 Using the British civil service system as the subject group, they found that the gradient of health quality in industrialized societies is not simply just a matter of poor health for the financially disadvantaged and good health for everyone else.
 They found that there was also a social distribution of disease as you went from the top of the socioeconomic ladder, to the bottom and the types of diseases people would get would change on average.
 For example the lowest rungs of the hierarchy had a fourfold increase of heart disease based mortality, compared to the highest rungs.

-This isn’t the only study that found such a link.
+This aren’t the only studies that found such a link.
 Here is another study worth mentioning:

 A 2009 study in the American Journal of Epidemiology called “Life-Course Socioeconomic Position and Incidence of Coronary Heart Disease” found that the longer a person remains in poverty, the more likely he or she is to develop heart disease.